GetSetAbhi/High-Level-System-Design/typeahead_system/README.md

 * The Data Processor Batch pulls the daily data out of the search terms database and updates the index in the database as well as the cache.

-In this design, I haven't taken into account how the seeding of my search term storage DB.
+In this design, I haven't taken into account how the seeding of my search term storage DB will take place.

 There will be improvements in the design that I will cover.